 To get started, punch in your ZIP Code and answer a few questions about your eligibility.
 This application process is fairly brief.
 According to their site, computers are approximately $150.

 Attend a College with a Laptop Special Offer

-It’s less common, but some schools offer more of a zero-cost lease than a giveaway option.
-That means they may request laptops back at the time of graduation (that makes “free laptop for students” seem pretty literal!).
-But, like leasing a car, you’d probably be offered a huge discount to purchase it outright to keep.
+It’s less common, but some schools also offer a zero-cost lease, which means they would request the laptop back at the time of graduation.
+Like leasing a car, you’d probably be offered a significant discount to purchase it outright.

 Here are some well-known, high-ranked schools offering free computers for students.